Don't Guess Wrong: Apple, Google, and the Memory Science Behind Account Lockouts

 TL;DR

 When you sit down to type a password, you either know it or you don't.
 If you're consulting a piece of paper, you don't know it — you're transcribing.
 If it's not in a password manager that copy-pastes a known-good string, you don't have a verified credential.
-Both Apple and Google escalate against repeated wrong guesses; both push you into recovery flows that take days to clear.
-Stop after the second wrong attempt, every time, and start the recovery flow on purpose instead of stumbling into it.
+The two ecosystems then diverge sharply: Apple locks accounts after repeated wrong guesses and pushes you into a recovery flow whose worst-case wait time is "several days or longer."
+Google escalates sign-in friction (CAPTCHA, 2FA, recovery prompts) but explicitly states there is no limit on attempts inside the recovery process itself.
+The same operating rule covers both: stop after the second wrong attempt, every time, and start the recovery flow on purpose instead of stumbling into it — for Apple to avoid the lockout, for Google to avoid burning attempts on guesses when you should be assembling your recovery information.

 The Moment I Catch in Almost Every Session